JoseBahamonde/guava-utils/README.md

-# java-utils
+# GoF Patterns
-Utilities and re-implementations for Java and Java utilities frameworks (Google Guava)
+Utilities and GoF patterns base implementations in java